orchestral/testbench/README.md

     RuntimeException: No supported encrypter found.
 The cipher and / or key length are invalid.

-This error would only occur if your test suite require actual usage of the encryptor.
+This error would only occur if your test suite require actual usage of the encrypter.
 To solve this you can add a dummy `APP_KEY` or use a specific key to your application/package `phpunit.xml`.

 ```xml
 <phpunit>